pojntfx/gotodo/README.md

 # Felicitas Pojtinger's `gotodo`

-A simple note taking application, for the purpose of learning and evaluating Go and Cobra.
+A simple tasks management application, for the purpose of learning and evaluating Go and Cobra.

 ## Features